kelleyvanevert/adventofcode2023/readme.md

 ... to fix this, while satisfying Rust's borrow checker, I need to think a bit harder :P (The borrow checker will start complaining about mutably borrowing `runtime` while I'm also still referencing it, as soon as I start reworking values to be references or cows or whatever.
 And it's true, I probably should find a way to not have to borrow the _entire_ scope tree just to change a piece of it, or whatever.
 Hmm...)

 Today I didn't run into any problems though, the challenge didn't involve many iterations or data ;)

+## Day 3

+Soon:

+- some expressions should not require parentheses, I messed up orderator precedences:

+  - `x + (m[0].len)`
+  - `y < (schematic.len) - 1`

+- make the `()` in `if`, `for`, `while` loops unnecessary (or at least optional)

+  - it's currently a syntactic problem because of the trailing function literal args, but ..
+I'm sure we can work around that, e.g. just prioritize `if` parsing over trailing function literal args

+- lazy iteration if possible?

+  - `enumerate` makes an iterator
+  - automatic coercions, so that if it needs to be an array directly, that's OK too

+- I can foresee some problems with shadowing and variable namings, for example:

+  - `let len = str.len` should be fine, because usage of `.len` afterwards should select the function, not the variable, based on the fact that it better matches the desired type.
+But ... this "signatures" technique currently was only planned to be used for funtions, not functions AND variables.
+So that's a TODO, otherwise it'll get quite annoying to always have to come up with new variable names...

+  - declaring a new signature for a function that already exists in a parent scope ...

+- GC :P